 ChatGPT Won't Recommend Anthropic.
 Claude Won't Recommend OpenAI.
 We Have the Data.

-A 4x4 matrix of LLM raters scoring LLM creators surfaced a reciprocal suppression pattern between OpenAI and Anthropic specifically.
-The pattern doesn't extend to other AI companies — only to the closest direct competitors.
+A 4x4 matrix of LLM raters scoring LLM creators surfaced a reciprocal suppression pattern between OpenAI and Anthropic — only direct competitors.

 While calibrating Sourcepull's scoring scale, we built a 4x4 matrix of every LLM in our query panel scoring every LLM creator we could test.
 The matrix surfaced a finding we did not expect, and we think it has methodology consequences for any AI company that ever runs an AEO audit.